openPMD/openPMD-api/docs/source/usage/firstread.rst

    # ...
    # api.Unit_Dimension.M

+   # conversion to SI
+   x_unit = E_x.unit_SI

 .. note::

    This example is not yet written :-)

+   In the future, units are automatically converted to a selected unit system (not yet implemented).
+   For now, please multiply your read data (``x_data``) with ``x_unit`` to covert to SI, otherwise the raw, potentially awkwardly scaled data is taken.

 Register Chunk
 --------------

 We can load record components partially and in parallel or at once.
 Reading small data one by one is is a performance killer for I/O.
-Therefore, we register the data to be loaded first and then flush it in collectively.
+Therefore, we register all data to be loaded first and then flush it in collectively.

 C++11
 ^^^^^